Two arrested on warrants, says Carson City Sheriff’s Office | NevadaAppeal.com

 The following people were booked into the Carson City Jail.
 All are considered innocent until proven guilty in court.

-At 10:14 a.m., a 23-year-old Gardnerville man was arrested on suspicion of failure to appear after deputies responded to reports of a welfare check near College Parkway.
-Bail was set at $238.
+At 1:55 p.m., a 50-year-old transient woman was arrested on suspicion of DUI after deputies initiated a traffic stop near Ann and Carson streets.
+Bail was set at $1,000.

-At 2:52 p.m., a 30-year-old Carson City woman was arrested on suspicion of failure to appear after deputies responded to reports of a welfare check at the Musser Street Carson City Courthouse.
-Bail was set at $840.
+At 8:59 p.m., a 35-year-old transient man was arrested on suspicion of violation of a suspended sentence and battery warrants after deputies initiated a traffic stop near Carson Meadows Drive and 5th Street.
+At the same incident, a 33-year-old Carson City woman was arrested on suspicion of contempt of court.
+Bail for the man was set at $1,500 and bail for the female was set at $11,790.

 The Nevada Appeal only names people arrested on suspicion of felonies and violent crimes.
 Carson City Secret Witness will pay up to $2,500 for information leading to the arrest and conviction of individuals committing crimes.
 Anyone with information is asked to call 775-322-4900.
 The School Secret Witness number is 775-283-1799.
 Callers remain anonymous.